Pattaya Walking Street: Thailand’s Most Famous Walking Street

 Watch a Band Perform

 The live bands performing in Walking Street Pattaya are amazing.
-On any night there should be 5-10 bands playing.
+On any night there should be at least 5 bands playing.
 You can walk along the street, find a band you like (you’ll be able to see and hear bands play from the road), and enjoy drinks while tapping your feet or dancing to popular songs.

 Sipping on a 100 Baht ($3) beer in a bar while watching a live performance is our favourite thing to do in Thailand’s Walking Streets.
-Excessive competition has ensured that artists in the area are exceptionally talented – so which ever bar you select, you’ll get to enjoy a great performance.
+Performers in the area are exceptionally talented – so whichever bar you select, you’ll get to enjoy a great performance.

 Enjoy a Sumptuous Meal